 Multiple factors, such as vitamin and mineral deficiency, stress and alcohol consumption can inhibit HCI production.
 If you tend to wolf down your meals without doing a whole lot of chewing, then you also make it difficult for your stomach to do its job.

-Pro tip: If you regularly experience acid reflux, then you likely have issues with stomach acid production.
+Pro tip: If you regularly experience acid reflux, you likely have issues with stomach acid production.
 This is where taking apple cider vinegar for bloating enters the picture.